 provide a reader with convenient reference for technical terms that are used across multiple documents.

 The present document provides a tool for further work on oneM2M technical documentation and facilitates their understanding.
-The definitions and abbreviations as given in the present document are either externally created and included here, or created internally within oneM2M by the oneM2M TP or its working groups, whenever the need for precise vocabulary is identified or imported from existing documentation.
+The definitions of terms and abbreviations as given in the present document are either externally created and included here, or created internally within oneM2M by the oneM2M TP or its working groups, whenever the need for precise vocabulary is identified or imported from existing documentation.

-In addition in oneM2M Technical Specifications and Technical Reports there are also clauses dedicated for locally unique definition and abbreviations.
+In addition in oneM2M Technical Specifications and Technical Reports there are also clauses dedicated for locally unique definition of terms and abbreviations.

 2 References